Skutopia-org/.github/CONTRIBTING.md

 ## Lint on save

-There is eslint configuration within the repo.
+There is an eslint configuration within the repo.
 We recommend you set your editor to format on save, to ensure the lint configuration is applied before a pull request is opened.

 ## Functions, not classes